-Draft Day - Assigning shifts on your new schedule
+Draft Day - Assigning shifts on the new schedule

 April 28, 2014

-As you go through a process to change your shift schedule, your workforce will experience several different emotions; mostly in a predictable sequence.
+As supervisors and managers go through a process to change the shift schedule, the workforce will experience several different emotions; mostly in a predictable sequence.

 First there will be surprise, fear or even anger as the news breaks - "We are going to move to a 24/7 schedule."